KutayX7/blocks/README.md

 # What is this?
 A public repository that lists some of the most annoying/suspicious/dangerous users that I found on various platforms.
+It is meant to be used as a blacklist in places I moderate (such as my online games and Discord servers).

 # How to appeal?
 Create an issue with the following information: